 When To Refresh Designs Anyway

 Generally, it's best to evolve a UI with gentle changes rather than offer a totally fresh design.
 I thus strongly recommend getting the basic design right in the first place, before you launch, so that it can live for several years with minor updates.
-Before you release anything to customers, use techniques such as rapid iterative design and paper prototypes to thoroughly explore the design space and polish the usability.
+Before you release anything to customers, use techniques such as rapid iterative design and Agile paper prototypes to thoroughly explore the design space and polish the usability.

 This approach contrasts with that of simply "throwing something at the wall" to see what sticks.
 Indeed, some people advocate just releasing your best guess, because the beauty of the Web is that you can always change it if you're wrong.
 This is true, but you'll be unpopular, because